AUC Medical Student Associations and Clubs

 Pediatric Interest Group (PIG)

 Phi Chi is AUC's community service fraternity.
 It is a national medical fraternity with many chapters throughout the United States.
 Phi Chi works every semester with a local soup kitchen, an orphanage, and is currently working with an elementary school in Phillipsburg to provide the supplies that they need.
 Phi Chi hosts events and parties throughout the semester as well.
-If you are interested in pledging for this fraternity, please come to the Welcome Back party hosted by Phi Chi at the beginning of the semester (signs are posted in the Rotunda).
+If you are interested in pledging for this fraternity, please come to the Welcome Back party hosted by Phi Chi at the beginning of the semester.

 We are a group of Lesbian, Gay, Bisexual and Transgender (LGBT) medical students and heterosexual Allies who have a firm commitment to embracing diversity on this campus.
 Our mission is to ensure a safe and friendly academic environment for LGBT, Intersex and Questioning students, staff and faculty in the medical community at AUC.
 We work to foster understanding and tolerance of all sexualities, cultures, and ethnicities among our entire student body.
 Furthermore, we aim to provide LGBT-related training to our fellow students in order to improve the healthcare of our LGBT, Intersex, and Questioning patients.

 The South Asian Medical Student Association is a student-run organization designed to bring together those who are interested in health issues affecting the South Asian community as well as educational and social issues pertaining to South Asians in medicine.
 SAMSA seeks to provide resources and education to benefit St. Maarten communities at large while fostering participation in both community service and outreach programs.